teerapat-ch/dotfiles/readme.md

 `$ ./osx [install|uninstall]`

-Install will use stow to do smart symlink for each of the specified directory to the correct place.
+Install will use stow to do smart symlink for each of the specified directory to the correct places.
-Only testet on macOS.
+Only tested on macOS.